 The amount of participants who identified working within a team dynamic by self-disclosure or by continuously answering questions by saying, “we,” referring to a team, was 7 of the ten leaders.
 All 3 who did not refer to working within a team dynamic are currently emerging CPM leaders.
 All 6 leaders, who are at a CPM or Sustain CPM leadership stage, referred to the importance of the current team they are working in.

 All 10 participants spoke about a process or the character of leaders they look to work with in starting CPMs.
 Half of the participants referred to the importance of discovering like-minded people, who have a commitment to the vision of church planting, in order to sustain the vision of CPM’s.
 Although only 4 of the participants used the word “Oikos” as a method of who to network and connect with, all 10 participants mentioned reaching out to and encouraging others to network with friends, family, neighbors, and co-workers.

+Cognitive Ambidexterity

+Cognitive Ambidexterity is the ability to simultaneously use creation and prediction logic.
+It is the ability to use information from research or past experiences while adapting to new variables in the given situation.
+Only one leader, who is an emerging CPM leader, did not demonstrate an ability to creatively work with new situations.
+It appeared as though he relied on his methodological training and in new situations he simply prayed for positive outcomes.

+Creation & prediction logic

+All of the creation and prediction logic demonstrated was how leaders have shown they are always willing, prepared, and expect to have to adapt their methodological training to the current situation.
+Thom Wolf said, “Most things are not part of our church planting strategy that anyone can plan for.
+We pray for a person of peace and God does the work.”

+All 3 outsiders and 1 Indian spoke about Person of Peace method, which is designed to be adaptable within new communities.
+The other 5 leaders spoke about using a type of community work and needing to be willing to do different types depending upon the local needs.
+Gier said leaders should have intuition when working with CPMs.
+He said, “Intuition is understanding the group and then making new decision to interact with the community,” which paralleled with the definition for cognitive ambidexterity.

 Responsibility & Sustainability (SEERS)